davidchambers/cheerio/Readme.md

 //=> <li class="pear">Pear</li>
 ```

 By default, `html` will leave some tags open.
-Sometimes you may instead want to render a valid XML document.
-For example, you might parse the following XML snippet:
+Sometimes you may instead want
+to render a valid XML document.
+For example, you might parse the following XML
+snippet:

 ```xml
 $ = cheerio.load('<media:thumbnail url="http://www.foo.com/keyframe.jpg" width="75" height="50" time="12:05:01.123"/>');
 ```

 ... and later want to render to XML.
-To do this, you can use the 'xml' utility function:
+To do this, you can use the 'xml' utility
+function:

 ```js
 $.xml()
 //=>  <media:thumbnail url="http://www.foo.com/keyframe.jpg" width="75" height="50" time="12:05:01.123"/>
 ```

 ### Miscellaneous

-DOM element methods that don't fit anywhere else
+DOM element methods that don't fit anywhere else.

 #### .toArray()

 Retrieve all the DOM elements contained in the jQuery set, as an array.

 ```js